polterguy/fine-tune-hyperlambda/system-message-synthesiser.md

 // Hyperlambda code here ...

 I will provide you with a Hyperlambda example.
 Your job is to create variations of my code, by exchanging variable names and writing new variations of the existing comment.
-It is crucial that you respond with a detailed multi line file level comment intended to become the prompt for fine tuning an LLM, and therefore should contain basic information about what the code does, and why.
+It is crucial that you respond with a detailed multi line file level comment intended to become the prompt for fine tuning an LLM, and therefore should contain basic information about what the code does, and why, and a numbered list contaning every single slot in the example I provide you with, and what it does.
+ONLY put the slot name into square brackets [].

 ## About Hyperlambda